bcat/qmk_userspace/keyboards/keebio/quefrency/keymaps/bcat/readme.md

 # bcat's Quefrency 65% layout

-This is a standard 65% keyboard layout, with a split spacebar, an HHKB-style (split) Backspace, media controls in the function layer (centered around the ESDF cluster), and RGB controls in the adjust layer (on the arrow/nav keys).
+This is a standard 65% keyboard layout, with a split spacebar, an HHKB-style (split) Backspace plus function layer, and RGB controls in the adjust layer (on the arrow/nav keys).

 | Default layer ([KLE](http://www.keyboard-layout-editor.com/#/gists/60a262432bb340b37d364a4424f3037b)) |
 | :-: |